-The ISO shall develop TTC values for each Interface and Scheduled Line.
+The ISO shall develop TTC values for each Interface and Scheduled Line in conformance with all applicable requirements of of MOD-029-1a, or its successors.
 External Interfaces may be represented by one or more Proxy Generator Buses for scheduling and dispatching purposes.
 Each Proxy Generator Bus associated with an External Interface may be associated with distinct, posted TTC values.
 Each Scheduled Line is associated with a distinct Proxy Bus for which the ISO separately posts a TCC value.

 The TTC value for each Interface and Scheduled Line shall be the maximum amount of electric power that can be reliably transferred over the New York State Transmission System.
 The ISO shall use studies that it performs, joint studies conducted with neighboring Control Areas, and real-time system monitoring to determine the appropriate TTC values.
 The TTC values are periodically reviewed and may be updated as warranted to ensure that accurate values are posted.